paradisebunny/daffodil/gameplay.md

 #### The Attack Roll
 To make an attack roll, rolls a d20 and adds any bonuses (HB if available, STR for melee attacks, DEX for ranged attacks, magic weapon boni if applicable) to the result.
 The attack roll hits if it is equal to or higher than the AC.
 Monster attacks add +1 to their attack roll for each HD they have.
 Roll damage according to the weapon's damage die (add STR bonus for fighter).
 ## Movement
 Distances are close, near and far.
 A character can take one action and move near, or skip his action and move far.
-A character can carry a maximum of 3000 coins at a time, slowing their movement down significantly.
+If a characters inventory is full their movement speed is drastically reduced.
 ## Damage and Death
 When a character is hit, the amount of damage is subtracted from their hit points.
 When these  reach zero, the character is unconscious.
 They die at negative hit points equal to their level.
 Monsters die at 0 hit points.
 ## Healing
 Characters recover 1 hit point per day if they eat a meal and have a night of uninterrupted rest.
+## Treasure
+To create a treasure hoard add up the total XP value of the monsters the characters have overcome or outwitted and multiply it by 1d3+1.
+The result is the total gold value of the treasure, split up into valuables as you see fit.
+## Optional - Ability Checks
+Roll under your ability score to succeed.
+Checks should only be rolled when the consequences are meaningful.
+Default to narrating player actions.
 ## Optional - Encumberance
 Each character has 10 or their STR value gear slots.
 Items smaller than an apple do not take up a gear slot.
 Coins and gems stack up to 100 in one slot.
 Other similar items stack up to a reasonable quantity (usually 10).
 Items that require two hands to hold require two gear slots.
 ## Optional - The Usage Die